MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/nesting.md

 ## Known Issues

 Below is a list of known issues:
 * Hosts with Device Guard enabled cannot expose virtualization extensions to guests.
-You must first disable VBS in order to preview nested virtualization.

 * Hosts with Virtualization Based Security (VBS) enabled cannot expose virtualization extensions to guests.
 You must first disable VBS in order to preview nested virtualization.